Monitoring Water Quality

 This figure shows individual readings of water clarity (blue dots) taken during the summer from 1978 to the present.
 The solid black line is a statistically fitted trendline and the grey shading describes how well the trendline fits the data.

-Note: in areas with more data, the shading tends to be narrower, indicating a more accurate placement of the trendline.
+Note: In areas with more data, the shading tends to be narrower, indicating a more accurate placement of the trendline.

 Why Phosphorus is Important